Gail Markham, Chair

 Entertainment Industry Entrepreneur.
 Executive Producer, Owner, The Prather Family Theaters

-Attorney, Immediate Past Chair, Business and Tax Department, Henderson, Franklin Starnes & Holt, P.A.
+Attorney, Of Counsel and Immediate Past Chair, Business and Tax Department, Henderson, Franklin Starnes & Holt, P.A.

 Marie Mallory Ackord